-Figure 2(a) depicts the radiation pattern of a tag, and Figure 2(b) depicts its signal strength at different distances in an aisle.
-As it has been reported for other hardware [14], the radiation pattern is highly anisotropic1.
-The pattern in Figure 2(a) was obtained for a distance of 1m, and we can observe that the highest signal strength is 1600 μV (≈ 65 $dB\mu V$) and the lowest is 700 μV ($\approx 55 dB\mu V$)2.
+Figure 2 depicts the radiation pattern of a tag located at a 1m distance along its three different axes.
+This figure validates the findings reported for other hardware [14], where the radiation pattern was also found to be highly anisotropic1.
+In general, the radiation pattern depends largely on the type of antenna used.
+In our case, the tag has a simple dipole antenna and the Y axis goes along the same direction as the antenna, and hence, it has a more symmetric coverage.
+To evaluate the impact of signal variances on localization, let us look at the interplay of Figure 2(c) and Figure 3, which depicts the signal strength of the tag at different distances in an aisle.
+We can observe that for the tag's Z axis, the highest signal strength is 1600 μV ($\approx 65~{\rm dB}\mu V$) and the lowest is 700 μV ($\approx 55~{\rm dB}\mu V$)2.
 Notice that this change on signal strength can be obtained by modifying the orientation of the antenna by 90°.
 A tag positioned on a limb, or over loose pieces of clothes on the torso, can easily lead to this level of disorientation.
-In Figure 2(b) we observe that a signal strength of 65 dB μ V maps to a distance of 1m, while a signal strength of 55 dB μ V could map to distances around 2.0, 3.0, 4.5 and 9.5 meters.
+In Figure 3, we observe that a signal strength of $65~{\rm dB}\mu V$ maps to a distance of 1m, while a signal strength of $55~{\rm dB}\mu V$ could map to distances around 2.0, 3.0, 4.5 and 9.5 meters.
 Henceforth, slight movements of tags can lead to localization errors in the order of several meters.
 As we show later on, the absorption of a human body can have a similar effect which increases the overall error.

-1We measured the radiation pattern of 12 tags along their three different axis (X, Y and Z), and all the plots showed a highly anisotropic behavior.
-2For voltage or current ratios: dB μ V = 20 log10 $\left(\frac{V_x}{1\mu V}\right)$
+1We measured the radiation pattern of 12 tags along their three different axis (X, Y)

+Figure 2: Antenna radiation pattern measured at 1m for the different axes and Z), and all the plots showed a highly anisotropic behavior.

-C. Evaluation Methodology
+2.3.
+Evaluation Methodology